IntelliJ

 Installation

-1. Installing different products from Jetbrains
+See Installing different products from Jetbrains

 Keyboard shortcuts

-Gotchas with IntelliJ
+Gotchas with renaming in IntelliJ

 The refactoring capabilities are nice but we have to be very careful with it.
 I refactored the name of a method.
 This method was used in multiple projects.
 It renamed this method and a related method as well - leading to unintended behavior.